Almost exclusively electric cars were on show at the motor show in Munich.

 Arno Antlitz (CFO VW): No reason to take such a gloomy view

-In a Bloomberg interview, Arno Antlitz points to Germany’s capabilities: its technological expertise, robust SME sector and good training infrastructure.
+In a Bloomberg interview, Arno Antlitz points out the capabilities in Germany: the technological expertise, the robust SME sector, the good training infrastructure.
 The German automotive industry has demonstrated the means and skills to overcome the most difficult challenges.

 He is right: the world will not cease to exist.